mineichen/minfac/README.md

 # Features
 - Register Types/Traits which are not part of your crate (e.g. std::*).
 No macros needed.
-- Service registration from dynamic libraries. see `examples/` for more details
+- Service registration from separately compiled dynamic libraries. see `examples/` for more details
-- Service discovery, e.g. service_provider.get::<TransientServices<i32>>() returns an iterator of all registered i32
+- Minimal type wrapping.
+Transient Services are retrieved by `T` directly, SharedServices by `Arc<T>`
-- Singleton-Services without reference counting.
-If borrowed data doesn't implement Copy/Clone, user has no chance to leak those types (currently has a bug, see tests/compile_errors/use_singleton_with_ref_after_drop.rs).
+- Service discovery, e.g. `service_provider.get::<TransientServices<i32>>()` returns an iterator of all registered i32
-- No needless unwrap on Options<T>.
-When building ServiceProviders from ServiceCollections, all dependencies from registered Singleton<T> and Transient<T> are checked for their existence.
+- Fail fast.
+When building a `ServiceProvider`, all dependencies of registered services have to be resolvable.
 - Fail early.
 If just a single dependency misses, `build()` fails
 - #[no_std] with only `extern crate alloc;` will be possible to be widely usable